NexitSrl/aiutino-sdk/net/1.1.0/README.md

 An *UploadingDocument* needs
 - a file name (the simple name of the file like "test.pdf", not the file's path)
 - a file content in a byte array
-- a document type that is one of the values in the *com.nexitsrl.aiutino.apiclient.DocumentType* enumeration (PDF,TXT,JSON)
+- a document type that is one of the values in the *com.nexitsrl.aiutino.apiclient.DocumentType* enumeration (PDF, TXT, JSON, AUDIO, IMAGE, VIDEO, EXCEL, WORD, MAIL, ARCHIVE, XML)

 Sample